-- Know and be able to use the concepts, methods, procedures and skills of health care economics, finance, accounting and quantitative analysis in health care management decision making and assessment of effectiveness and efficiency of operations. - Develop and use the leadership and communication skills needed by the health care manager. - Acquire knowledge of how health care organizations interface with political, economic, scientific, technological, and religious institutions as well as other health care facilities. - Have the ability to plan, organize, staff, direct, control and evaluate health care organizations and resources for optimal management and delivery of health care services.
+- Know and be able to use the concepts, methods, procedures and skills of health care economics, finance, accounting and quantitative analysis in health care management decision making and assessment of effectiveness and efficiency of operations. - Develop and use the leadership and communication skills needed by the health care manager. - Acquire knowledge of how health care organizations interface with political, economic, scientific, technological, and religious institutions as well as other health care facilities. - Have the ability to plan, organize, staff, direct, control and evaluate health care organizations and resources for optimal management and delivery of health care - Interact competently with colleagues, patients (clients) and associates of diverse cultural backgrounds. - Be aware of the technological advances to support health care operations and the impact on the delivery systems.

-- Interact competently with colleagues, patients (clients) and associates of diverse cultural backgrounds. - Be aware of the technological advances to support health care operations and the impact on the delivery systems. - Identify ethical principles and challenges facing the health care manager in a variety of health care settings in the public, private and not-for-profit sectors. - Be familiar with the issues and challenges facing the heath care manager in a variety of health care settings in the public, private and not-for-profit sectors. - Able to manage effectively the uncertainty and change of the twenty-first century health care environment.
+- Identify ethical principles and challenges facing the health care manager in a variety of health care settings in the public, private and not-for-profit sectors. - Be familiar with the issues and challenges facing the heath care manager in a variety of health care settings in the public, private and not-for-profit sectors. - Able to manage effectively the uncertainty and change of the 21st century health care environment.

-Please refer to the general requirements for admission and matriculation in the Graduate Admissions section of this catalog.
+$Please\ refer\ to\ the\ general\ requirements\ for\ admission\ and\ matriculation\ in\ the\ Graduate\ Admissions\ section\ of\ this\ catalog.$